sp94/Peacock.jl/docs/src/contributing.md

 ### Bug fixes

-Look through the GitHub issues for bugs.
+Look through the [GitHub issues](https://github.com/sp94/Peacock.jl/issues) for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### New features

-Look through the GitHub issues for features.
+Look through the [GitHub issues](https://github.com/sp94/Peacock.jl/issues) for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### New crystals

-If you model a new crystal with `Peacock.jl`, consider contributing it to the [`Peacock.Zoo`](@ref how_to_zoo) submodule to help others reproduce your work.
+If you model a new crystal with `Peacock.jl`, please consider contributing it to the [`Peacock.Zoo`](@ref how_to_zoo) submodule to help others reproduce your work.

 ## Pull request guidelines